DataVaccinator/vaccinatorJSClient/README.md

 This repository includes the JavaScript class and all files to be included for using the DataVaccinator.

+> [!IMPORTANT]
-**Important:** Please note that this is not usable without any DataVaccinator Vault installation.
+> Please note that this is not usable without any DataVaccinator Vault installation.
 See https://github.com/DataVaccinator/dv-vault for the server sourcecode.

+> [!WARNING]
+> The master branch is in development.
+Please use the stable branches for production!

 If you like to get more details, please contact us at info@datavaccinator.com.